ncase/nothing-to-hide/README.md

 ###License Shenanigans

-Unless stated otherwise, everything here is dedicated to the public domain through the [Creative Commons Zero](http://creativecommons.org/publicdomain/zero/1.0/) license - zero rights reserved.
+Unless stated otherwise, everything in this repository is dedicated to the public domain through the [Creative Commons Zero](http://creativecommons.org/publicdomain/zero/1.0/) license - zero rights reserved.